-During the era of agricultural settlement, major floods struck the Missouri Valley in 1844, 1857, 1858, 1867, 1872, 1874, 1875, 1878, and 1881.
+Major floods roared down the Missouri Valley in 1844, 1857, 1858, 1867, 1872, 1874, 1875, 1878, and 1881.
 The 1881 deluge represented the greatest Missouri River flood of the nineteenth century; it devastated communities from Montana Territory through the state of Missouri.

-In order to accommodate the larger volume of water descending its channel, the river became straighter and wider, with multiple channels – or what is known in hydrological terms as “semi-braided.”
+In order to accommodate the larger volume of water entering the river, the Missouri became straighter and wider, with multiple channels, or what is known in hydrological terms as “semi-braided.”

 Defying nature carries risks.
-Specifically, the Corps’ new, narrow, channelized river lacked the conveyance capacity (the ability to move water downstream) of the former semi-braided river.
-But in the Dirty Thirties, when the Army extended the navigation channel to Sioux City, this wasn’t a problem.
+Specifically, the Corps’ narrow, channelized river lacked the conveyance capacity (the ability to move water downstream) of the former semi-braided river.
+But in the Dirty Thirties, when the Army extended the navigation channel to Sioux City, that wasn’t a problem.
 In that dry decade, the Missouri was starved for water.

-In 1943, Colonel (later General) Lewis A. Pick, who oversaw the management of the Missouri from his office in Omaha, believed the solution to the navigation channel’s reduced conveyance capacity was not to reestablish the Missouri’s semi-braided character, but to build dams along the Missouri main-stem in the Dakotas.
+In 1943, Colonel (later General) Lewis A. Pick, who oversaw the management of the Missouri from his office in Omaha, believed the solution to the navigation channel’s reduced conveyance capacity was not to re-establish the Missouri’s semi-braided character, but to build dams along the Missouri main-stem in the Dakotas.
 Those dams, Pick argued, would keep high flows out of the flood-prone navigation channel.

-For almost 130 years, the Army has been engaged in a war against the Missouri.
+For almost 130 years, the Corps has been engaged in a war against the Missouri.
 Army engineers have dammed the river, redirected it, deepened it, dumped millions of tons of rock into it, and even dynamited it – all in an attempt to confine the Lower Missouri to a meandering channel.
 Ultimately, all of those efforts have failed.
 And although the Corps will never admit it, it has lost its long war against the Missouri.
 The spectacular floods of 2011 and 2019 are irrefutable proof of that fact.